 Faculty-Led Semester Programs

 St. Olaf faculty members organize and lead semester-long programs.
 The Global Semester is offered annually during fall semester and Environmental Science in Australia and New Zealand is offered every other year during the spring semester.
-The International and Off-Campus Studies website offers course details and general education requirements that the courses fulfill.
+The International and Off-Campus Studies website offers program details, eligibility requirements, costs, and application processes and timelines.

 The Global Semester (Fall Semester)

 The Global Semester is a fall-semester academic program which gives students insight into sites around the world.
 Through the combination of coursework in a variety of disciplines and cultural learning opportunities, the semester provides a remarkable experience of academic merit and personal development.
 The intercultural understanding and global perspective provided by the program are practical and professional skills that participants will use throughout their lives.